AvivNavon/mfml-project/README.md

 # MFML - Final Project

 Final project for the course Mathematical Foundation of Machine Learning (Spring 2018).
+For an HTML view of the notebook, use [this link](https://rawgit.com/AvivNavon/mfml-project/master/mfml-vi.html).

 ## Feature importance via wavelet decomposition of RF